What Is The Formula For Aluminum Fluoride

 (NH₄)₃AlF₆ → AlF₃ + 3NH₄F

 The choice of synthesis method depends on factors such as the desired purity, scale of production, and availability of reactants.
-Industrial-scale production often favors methods that utilize readily available and less expensive starting materials, while laboratory-scale synthesis may prioritize purity and precise control over reaction conditions.
+Industrial-scale production often favors methods that put to use readily available and less expensive starting materials, while laboratory-scale synthesis may prioritize purity and precise control over reaction conditions.

 Physical and Chemical Properties of Aluminum Fluoride